Plants can be toxic for dogs, even being fatal. So, what are the best dog-friendly plants for your home? Read on to find out!

 Final Thoughts on the Best Pet-Friendly Plants

 While some dogs and cats will always find trouble, we can do our best to keep them safe by sticking with pet-friendly plants and avoiding ones that can be toxic.
-If you don’t see your favorite flower in this article, do some research to find out whether it could harm your pet before bringing it home.
+If you don’t see your favorite flower in this article, do some research to determine whether it could harm your pet before bringing it home.
 This is one case where an ounce of prevention is definitely worth a pound of the cure.